 The Blog How to get rid of self harm scars

 In a world where we are so image obsessed, any perceived flaws or indeed physical scars can cause a great amount of distress to the person carrying them.
-Sometimes, the flaws that we want to correct and improve have come from a time of emotional distress that has led to self harming, this can result in self harm scars that often can’t be hidden.
-Feelings of shame and embarrassment can be debilitating and cause further distress so it’s no surprise that many people are seeking a way to reverse the scars and close a chapter of their lives that they have healed from emotionally but not physically.
+Sometimes, the flaws that we want to correct and improve have come from a time of emotional distress that has led to self harming, this can result in deep self harm scars that often can’t be hidden.
+Feelings of shame and embarrassment can be debilitating and cause further distress so it’s no surprise that many people are seeking a way to reverse the self harm scars and close a chapter of their lives that they have healed from emotionally but not physically.